julakubi/Natours-website/README.md

 # Natours-website
 It's a website that I created watching Jonas Schmedtmann course on Udemy.
-With this app I learn sass and animations in css.
+With this app I learned sass and animations in css.